 - Therapeutic Communication in Adult Nursing: The theoretical and practical understanding of communication in healthcare.
 There will be an emphasis on therapeutic relationships and anti-oppressive practice.
 You'll apply knowledge of psychology, sociology and communications theory to understand individual roles in groups in health and social care settings, while analysing communication methods for meeting a range of clients' and carers’ needs.
 This includes clients with dementia and learning disabilities.

 - My Health and Wellbeing Through the Lifespan: Promoting health and wellbeing is a key and complex role for all registered nurses.
-This unit offers foundational knowledge, attitudes and skills for the health, aging and wellbeing theme in the curriculum.
+This unit offers foundational knowledge, attitudes and skills for the health, ageing and wellbeing theme in the curriculum.
 You'll develop an understanding of health and its elements by exploring sociological and psychological perspectives.

 - Developing Knowledge for Practice: A personal and professional development portfolio is central to this unit.
 In it, you'll reflect on your skills, recognise your limits and respond to the changing needs of individuals, groups and organisations, locally, nationally and internationally.